jsejrp/jsejrp.github.io/index.md

 layout: single
 author_profile: true
 ---
 I am a fifth year PhD student at the University of Toronto, working with Sander Kupers.
-I am broadly interested in applying (stable) homotopoy theory to manifolds.
+I am broadly interested in applying (stable) homotopy theory to manifolds.